pjbiggs/Massey203311/Week8/Week8_HG.md

 ```

 So, at this point we could stop, as we have a taxonomy, ready for phyloseq in Practical 9 in two week's time for further analysis and visualisation.
 However, we can do one more thing today.
-So, at this point we could stop, as we have a taxonomy, ready for using the `R` package `phyloseq` in Practical 10 in two week's time for further analysis and visualisation.
-However, we can do, and will do, one more thing today.